 Madison and I had a lot of fun practicing yoga moves with the help of the new GapKids Marvel – GapFit Marvel collection, after all, you need the perfect workout gear when working out.

 Yoga has numerous benefits for both children and adults.
-If you practice yoga and would like to introduce the practice to your child(ren), or you yourself would like to get into it as well as involving the little ones, here are a few tips on how to start.
+If you already practice yoga and want to introduce it to your child(ren), or if you want to get into it while also involving the kids, here are some pointers on how to get started.

 Keep it simple and quick